junxit/us-congress-bills-112/bill.md

     - **(D)** Utilizing existing facilities wherever practicable.
     - **(E)** Enhancing compatibility between wildlife values and development activities.
 - **(g)** *Access to public lands* The Secretary shall—
-  - **(1)** manage public lands in the Coastal Plain subject to of section 811 of the Alaska National Interest Lands Conservation Act (16 U.S.C.
+  - **(1)** manage public lands in the Coastal Plain subject to section 811 of the Alaska National Interest Lands Conservation Act (16 U.S.C.
 3121); and
   - **(2)** ensure that local residents shall have reasonable access to public lands in the Coastal Plain for traditional uses.

-## § 8.
+## § 9.
 Expedited judicial review

 - **(a)** *Filing of complaint*
   - **(1)** *Deadline* Subject to paragraph (2), any complaint seeking judicial review—